adityarawat1337x/Moodle_Bot/README.md

-I know you are lazy AF thats why you are using this script so here is the link of chromedriver FU: https://chromedriver.chromium.org/downloads for any queries join my instagram (promotion OP): i'll send you the link soon (as soon as i make an account) till then you have my email:napster98766@gmail.com
+-I know you are lazy AF thats why you are using this script so here is the link of chromedriver FU: https://chromedriver.chromium.org/downloads -For any queries join my instagram (promotion OP): i'll send you the link soon (as soon as i make an account)

+-Till then you have my Email: napster98766@gmail.com

-AND THIS GOOGLE FORM: https://forms.gle/bFq1ncrs4k5LiXFi6 DONATIONS ACCEPTED KINDLY USE GOOGLE FORM TO DONATE AND ILL SHARE THE INFO
+-AND THIS GOOGLE FORM: https://forms.gle/bFq1ncrs4k5LiXFi6

 #MERI BAKWAAS
 At last a token of appreciation: i would like to thank my friends who helped 0% in this work but still they were there and i love them so..(ek do ka account lekar test kra tha maine vaise) i wont take names so: alexa, aalu, dadi, selmon, gajodhar, avalon(xd i hope u recognise),